-When loneliness strikes — how I overcome solitude as a solo travel blogger
+When solitude strikes — how I overcome loneliness as a solo travel blogger

 ‘I like to be alone, but I hate to be lonely.’